shmorri/docs-casa-prod/docs/source/plugins/consent-management.md

 1. Click on `Add`

-## How to use
+## User guide

 A new "Consent management" link will appear in regular users' navigation menu.

-From there, they can see and revoke authorizations to apps.
+New entries are added automatically when the user first accesses an app protected by the Gluu Server where Casa is installed.
+Once an app is entered, the user can see and revoke authorization in this screen.

 ![image](https://user-images.githubusercontent.com/5271048/53795147-f5e7d900-3ef6-11e9-9907-ee4c2be2516f.png)